-According to various witnesses on set, there was genuine animosity between Sean Connery and his female costar.
+According to various witnesses on set, there was some genuine animosity between Sean Connery and his female costar.
 Gina Lollobrigida was a world-renowned actress at this point in her career but she had a reputation for being temperamental and difficult to work with.
 When filming ended Connery wasn’t shy about expressing his dislike for her and announced that, “I’ll never work with that woman again.”
 Connery’s hostility towards Lollobrigida may have benefited his performance because he directs some particularly venomous lines at her with a lot of vigor.
 In one scene where Connery was asked to slap his costar, he supposedly delivered the hit with more force than was necessary causing a minor uproar on set.
 Needless to say, Sean Connery is an imposing man when he’s playing a good guy so his bad tempered take on a truly nasty character is more than a little chilling.
 I think Connery’s downright creepy in WOMAN OF STRAW and I wish he had gotten the opportunity to play characters like Anthony Richmond more often.
 Once you’ve seen the film it’s apparent that Connery would have made a superb Bond villain if he was given half the chance but he was forced into heroic good guy roles throughout most of his career.
-Complaints aside, Connery has had the kind of success that most actors only dream about and I think WOMAN OF STRAW is one of the most interesting films in his impressive and varied filmography.
+Complaints aside, Connery has had the kind of success that most actors only dream about and I think WOMAN OF STRAW is one of the most interesting films in his impressive filmography.

 Here ‘s looking at you Sir Sean!
 I hope you get to enjoy many more birthdays to come.